 Emerging from the caves, they’re captured by troops led by Muska and General Moura.
 While Pazu is held in a dungeon-like tower, Sheeta is lavished with dresses as Muska tries to sweet-talk her.
 He reveals that her real name is that of a royal lineage which ruled Laputa for hundreds of years.
 Leading her into a dark room, Muska shows her the awesome remains of a robotic creature that fell out of the sky some years ago.
-He believes she holds the key to finding the floating island and harness its obviously advanced technology.
+He believes she holds the key to finding the floating island so he can harness its obviously advanced technology.
 Forced to abandon Pazu for his own safety, Sheeta tells him to leave, with Muska tossing him a few coins for his trouble.
 He wanders home, where he’s greeted by the pirates, who are ravenously chowing down on a feast of meat and beer.